Ludprl/LudovicPorlan_7_15122021/README.md

 ## Front-end Installation

-From the front-end (port 3000), open a terminal and write:
+From the front-end folder (front), open a terminal and write:

 ```bash
      npm install